h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Arranging Coins/solution.md

 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/6e5e32ab-922e-4478-809b-9fa14639f7db)

-So basically we can form 5 blocks out of 6
+So basically we can form 2 coin staircase out of 5

 That will sound confusing but here's what I mean: